sczyh30/vertx-blueprint-microservice/docs/en/tutorial.md

   git clone https://github.com/sczyh30/vertx-blueprint-microservice.git

-First see the `pom.xml`.
+In this tutorial we use *Maven* as the build tool.
+Let's first look at the `pom.xml` config file.
 From it we can see our blueprint is composed of several subprojects:

 ```xml
 <modules>